Relations between China and Korea

 Map of Korea,Korea map

 Korea forms a mountainous peninsula, the western coastline is part of the shallow Yellow Sea that forms an enclosed bay in northern China; while the mountainous eastern coast is close to the islands of Japan.
 Korea's position between continental China and Japan has strongly influenced its history from the earliest times.
-It has often been the victim of foreign involvement and to understand today's tensions over divided Korea it is necessary to follow history back to earliest times.
+It has often been the victim of foreign involvement and to understand today's tensions over divided Korea it is necessary to follow history back to the earliest times.

 NOTE: Our look at the country of Korea is only in the context of its relations with China.
 A full description of Korea is beyond the scope of this web site.